 The excluded bunch

 Until this point, the majority of this column has been a commentary on the increasing quality, consistency, and maturity of the new, young driver.
 A blessing for all teams not involved in the fierce battle at the sharp end of the constructor’s championship.
-Regardless of team or driver though, the interest of the two in working together signals the beginning of the legal battles and contract negotiations.
+Regardless of team or driver, though, the interest of the two in working together signals the beginning of legal battles and contract negotiations.

 The key issues